 12. Do Not Wait Too Long

-You shouldn’t put off changing jobs until you’re desperate.
-It’s not the best psychological state to be applying for a new job.
+You shouldn't put off changing jobs until you're desperate.
+It's not the best psychological state to be applying for a new job.
 Of course, it can always happen that you get fired out of the blue.
-Or you want to leave, because you can’t get along with a new supervisor.
+Or you want to leave, because you can't get along with a new supervisor.
 But as a rule, developments along the way point to the negative.
-And one should take these signs seriously and take action.
-The advantage is, that you have the luxury of saying no. Pressure is a bad advisor.
+And you should take these signs seriously and take action.
+The advantage is that you have the luxury of saying no. Pressure is a bad advisor.
 And one wrong decision can quickly lead to another one.
 Unfortunately, this creates an unfavorable dynamic.

 This article is part of a content cooperation between FemaleOneZero (F10) and Hager Unternehmensberatung.
 The company, which specializes in executive search, has repeatedly been named one of the best personnel consultancies in Germany by the magazines WirtschaftsWoche and Focus.
 Hager Unternehmensberatung employs around 110 people and, in addition to its extensive know-how in the field of digitalization, is also considered a specialist in issues relating to diversity and innovation.